 Bicycle manufacturing standards cover a variety of products related to the construction of bikes and bike-related accessories.
 Various specifications for parts of bicycles are also included, such as the Standard Specification for Bicycle Grips, chainwheels, and cranks.
 In addition, other documents address various categories of bicycles such as road bikes, electrically-powered bikes, tricycles, scooters, and much more.
 The ISO 4210 series address proper bicycle safety.

-ISO 11243:2016 specifies safety and performance requirements for the design and testing of luggage carriers intended for mounting (with or without tool) above and adjacent to the wheels of cycles and lays down guide lines for instructions on the use and care of such luggage carriers.
+This document specifies safety and performance requirements for the design and testing of both non cycle specific luggage carriers intended for mounting (with or without tools) and cycle specific luggage carriers mounted on complete cycles.
+It applies to luggage carriers intended to be positioned above and adjacent to the wheels of cycles.
+This document lays down guidelines for instructions on the use and care of such luggage carriers.
+This document does not apply to removable luggage (for example, handlebar bags or baskets that are not permanently attached).
+Toy carrier intended to be mounted on bicycles for young children in the scope of ISO 8098 are not covered by this document.

 This document specifies safety and performance requirements for the design, marking, assembly, and testing of two wheeled electrically power assisted cycles (hereafter EPACs), fully-assembled EPACs and subassemblies, and provides guidelines for information supplied by the manufacturers (i.e. instructions on the use and care of such EPACs).